(346) 340 4414

 Disease extent may include:

-• Proctitis, limited to the rectum
+• Proctitis: inflammation limited to the rectum

 How Often Is Colonoscopy Needed?